 1. Add 1 teaspoon of coconut oil / ghee to a pan on low-medium heat.

-2. Mix together the first 4 ingredients, then add in your almond milk.
+2. Mix together the dry ingredients, then add in your almond milk.
 Stir until you have a paste-like consistency.
 Let this sit for a few minutes (the chia and flax with bind together).
 Add your egg and whisk away.
 Feel free to add more almond milk (you don’t want your batter too thick!).